 $5,000 is one-third of your total IRA balance.
 That means that one-third of your conversion will be after-tax dollars and two-thirds will be pre-tax dollars.

-There is some potential good news if you only want to convert after-tax IRA balances to a Roth IRA and leave any pre-tax IRA balances as they are.
+There is some potential good news if you want to convert only after-tax IRA balances to a Roth IRA and leave any pre-tax IRA balances alone.
 If you have a retirement plan at work, like a 401(k), you may be able to roll your existing IRAs into it.
 Any after-tax IRA balances would be ineligible to be rolled into your plan.
-The after-tax balances would thus be the only remaining balances in your IRA, and they could potentially then be converted to a Roth without incurring any tax liability, assuming there isn't any growth in the account’s value between the time of the roll to the 401(k) and the conversion.
+The after-tax balances would thus be the only remaining balances in your IRA, and could potentially then be converted to a Roth without incurring any tax liability, assuming there isn't any growth in the account’s value between the time of the roll to the 401(k) and the conversion.
 The only catch is that the workplace plan has to allow this type of rollover, and you have the responsibility to not only track and report the after-tax contributions, but also prevent the after-tax from rolling to your retirement plan at work.

 Converting a 401(k) to a Roth IRA

 You can also convert traditional 401(k) balances to a Roth IRA.
-Generally, you'll only be able to transfer a 401(k) to a Roth IRA once you've left the company that provided the 401(k) or once you have reached the age of 59½ which is the age most plans allow for in-service withdrawals.
+Generally, you'll only be able to transfer a 401(k) to a Roth IRA once you've left the company that provided the 401(k) or once you reach the age of 59½, which is the age most plans allow for in-service withdrawals.
 That's not always the case, however, so check the rules of your employer's 401(k) plan.

 Taxes on a 401(k) to Roth IRA conversion depend on the type of contributions involved:

-If the contributions made to your 401(k) account were made entirely in after-tax dollars, you can roll them directly into a Roth IRA, as long as any tax-deferred earnings associated with them are also distributed from your employer-sponsored plan at the same time to another eligible retirement plan.
-If this is a traditional IRA, tax deferral can continue; but if it's a Roth IRA, taxes will be incurred on the distribution.
+After-tax contributions only If the contributions made to your 401(k) account were made entirely in after-tax dollars, you can roll them directly into a Roth IRA, as long as any tax-deferred earnings associated with them are also distributed from your employer-sponsored plan at the same time to another eligible retirement plan.

 Alternatively, you can roll everything into a Roth IRA, paying income taxes on the pre-tax contributions and all of the earnings.
-However, either way, if sources are not tracked separately, the after-tax contributions along with the earnings on them, plus the pre-tax contributions and their earnings, must be transferred out of the employer’s plan at the same time.
+Either way, if sources are not tracked separately, the after-tax contributions along with the earnings, plus the pre-tax contributions and their earnings, must be transferred out of the employer’s plan at the same time.

 In many cases, the process of rolling out of a 401(k) plan can be a tricky one, particularly when rolling to more than one IRA.
 So investors should consult with a qualified tax professional to avoid costly errors.